A biophysical model explains the spontaneous bursting behavior in the developing retina: Results

 \subsection{Explaining the wide range of interburst intervals (IBI) across species by a unique mechanism}

-Spontaneous bursting activity in immature SACs has been consistently observed across various species i.e. mice, rabbits, chicks, turtles, macaques etc., although, the measured mean interburst interval ($\tau_{IBI}$) strongly varies \cite{sernagor-grzywacz:99,maccione-hennig-etal:14,feller-butts-etal:97,sernagor-eglen-etal:00}.
-This experimental observation raises the question whether there exist several mechanisms changing from species.
-Bifurcations theory provides another explanation.
-Indeed bursting involves a saddle-node bifurcation and interburst is known to be sensitive to parameter variations near this bifurcation \cite{iwata-shinichi:10}.
-This is actually what is shown in the heat maps \ref{Fig:HeatMapgCagK}.
-The IBI increases when approaching the Saddle Node line.
+Spontaneous bursting activity in immature SACs has been consistently observed across various species i.e. mice, rabbits, chicks, turtles, macaques etc., although, the measured mean interburst interval ($\tau_{IBI}$) strongly varies \cite{sernagor-grzywacz:99,maccione-hennig-etal:14,feller-butts-etal:97,sernagor-eglen-etal:00}. \bb{This experimental observation raises the question whether there exist several bursting mechanisms changing from species, explaining these variations in interburst.
+Bifurcations theory provides another explanation though.
+As we showed, in our model, bursting involves a saddle-node bifurcation.
+It is also known from \cite{iwata-shinichi:10}, that interburst is known to be sensitive to parameters variations near this type of bifurcation.
+In Fig \ref{Fig:HeatMapgCagK}, we illustrate this effect by numerically computing the heat map of the mean interburst intervals of SACs, while varying the parameters $g_K$ and $g_C$, for both bursting scenarios (noise and dynamic driven).
+We show that the IBI increases when approaching the Saddle-Node line.
+Note that we define a burst numerically by a thresholding on $Ca^{2+}$: a burst occurs when this concentration exceeds $150$ nM during a time larger than $1$ s.
+There is a "critical" region (yellow zone) where interburst increases (up to several minutes).
+This is nicely explained by a bifurcation analysis (see section Robustness with respect to parameters variations).
+The irregular shape of this region - alternation between yellow and black regions - is due to our numerical procedure.
+We generate $20$ trajectories of duration $2000$ s and count the number of bursts in each trajectory.
+In our simulation, when going close to the critical region we observe that this sampling is not sufficient; we have rare bursts giving poor statistics, and, in some cases (black regions in-between yellow ones), we observe no burst in the sample. }

-Obviously, there are several parameters that we could vary.
-Here, to illustrate our point and the sensitivity of the $\tau_{IBI}$ in the model, we vary the leak potential $V_L$.
-This parameter can easily been varied in experiments (by e.g. changing the chloride concentration) but our main point is not here.
-It is simply to show that we can explain the wide variability of $\tau_{IBI}$ across species with a single model and a single parameter.